lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 ..
 A warning will alert you of identical labels during the linkcheck process.

 #####################################
-Introduction to the RSP Portal Aspect
+How to perform an image search (ObsTAP)
 #####################################

 ..
 This section should provide a brief, top-level description of the page.

 ..
 Most recent update:  October 9 2024

-Image Search (ObsTAP)
 =====================

 You can perform image searches by clicking in the "DP0.2 Images" tab on top of the screen.